smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Unsubscribe_from_VehicleData.md

 4.a.3 SDL keeps all other applications subscription status unchanged

-4.a.4 Any change on Vehicle Data happens on HMI
+4.a.4 Any change on VehicleData happens on HMI

 _Expected:_